Kaldor's facts: Stylized facts of economic growth

 Kaldor did not claim that any of these quantities would be constant at all times; on the contrary, growth rates and income shares fluctuate strongly over the business cycle.
 Instead, his claim was that these quantities tend to be constant when averaging the data over long periods of time.
-His broad generalizations, which were initially derived from U.S. and U.K. data, but were later found to be true for many other countries as well, came to be known as 'stylized facts'.
+His broad generalizations, which were initially derived from the U.S. and U.K. data, but were later found to be true for many other countries as well, came to be known as 'stylized facts'.

 These may be summarized and related as follows: